Learn more about the retail trading conditions, platforms, and products available for trading that FXON offers as a currency broker.

 Apply to |

 Price to use for calculating MA.
-Close: close price Open: open price High: high price Low: low price Median Price (HL/2): (high price + low price) ÷2 Typical Price (HLC/3): (high price + low price + close price) ÷3 Weighted Close (HLCC/4): (high price + low price + close price×2) ÷4 Previous indicator's data: the price data applied to the previous indicator First indicator's data: the price data applied to the first indicator |
+Close: close price Open: open price High: high price Low: low price Median Price (HL/2): (high price + low price) ÷2 Typical Price (HLC/3): (high price + low price + close price) ÷3 Weighted Close (HLCC/4): (high price + low price + close price×2) ÷4 Previous Indicator's Data: the value of the indicator displayed last First Indicator's Data: the value of the indicator displayed first |

 5 |